faylward/bioinformatics_tutorials/6_Pangenomics/Pangenomics.md

 You will need to change this depending on what the PATH to the micorpan-source.R file looks like.
 Make sure there are no spaces in your folder names- R will not like this.

-Now that we are in R and have the micropan code loaded into our session, we will need to load in the results we got from Proteinortho so we can start analyzing them.
-For this we will create an R DataFrame simply "x" that will contain the data from the "cp_pangenome.proteinortho" file.
+Now that we are in R and have the micropan code loaded into our session, we will need to load in the results we got from Orthofinder so we can start analyzing them.
+The big matrix of genes that orthofinder produces does not include the singleton genes (i.e., those found in only one genome), so I wrote a small python script to make a file that we can use.

+>python make_full_pangenome_filelpy fasta/Orthofinder/Results_Mar27th/Orthogroups pangenome_file.txt

+Note that the PATH here will depend on when you ran the command, because Orthofinder creates a new folder every time it is run.
+Once you run this command you should have a file called "pangenome_file.txt" that can be loaded into R.

+For this we will create an R DataFrame simply "x" that will contain the data from the "pangenome_file.txt" file.

 >x <- read.table(file="pangenomics_tutorial/fasta/OrthoFinder/Results_Mar27/Orthogroups/Orthogroups.GeneCount.tsv", header=T, row.names=1, sep="\t")